 - All living rooms were on one side and sleeping areas the other.

-The main fault of Type F apartment was a building was narrow so it couldn’t produce a site efficiency as high as possible with double-loaded corridors. [c.f.
+The main fault of Type F apartment was a building was narrow so it couldn’t produce a site efficiency as high as was possible with double-loaded corridors. [c.f.
 Critical Spatiality]

 Dining and kitchen areas separated from the living area